-The binary operator ->\ binds its second operand, which shall be a prvalue of type "pointer to member of T" to its first operand, which shall be of type "pointer to U" or "pointer to pointer to member of class C of type U" where U is either T or a class of which T is an unambiguous and accessible base class.
+The binary operator ->\ binds its second operand, which shall be a prvalue of type "pointer to member of T" to its first operand, which shall be of type "pointer to U", "pointer to pointer to member of class C of type U" or "pointer to member of class C of type array of U", where U is either T or a class of which T is an unambiguous and accessible base class.
 The expression E1->\E2 is converted into the equivalent form (\(E1)).\E2.
 The remainder of 7.6.4 will address only expressions of the form E1.\E2.